yankanana/rsschool-cv/cv.md

 ## English:

 My English level is B1.
-In my life I've got a lot of practice: visiting different countries, working in hotel, working in international team.
+I've been having a lot of practice in my life like visiting different countries, working in hotel, working in international team.